Zaferius/BambamCovertSuite/README.md

 - Collapsible upload progress panel when more than 5 files are selected
 - All file pickers filtered to supported formats only (no stray file types)
 - Downloaded output files named `{originalname}_converted.{ext}`
-- Mobile-optimized UI: horizontal-scrolling navbar (no button overflow), full touch support for all controls
+- Mobile-optimized UI: horizontal-scrolling navbar (no button overflow), full touch support for all controls, and improved portrait spacing so settings/logout controls do not overlap navbar tabs
 - Fixed settings gear icon (⚙️) accessible on all screens for all users

 ### Current Web Limitations